 Emmy Liu

-You can contact me at emmy@cmu.edu if you’re interested in collaborating or just talking.
-I’m happy to give any advice as well, especially to people starting out in NLP.
+if you’re interested in collaborating or chatting about research.
+I’m happy to also give advice for people who are starting out in research.